Edited by: Keri Stooksbury

 In general, you can expect several questions throughout the interview process that you should be prepared to answer:

 - Why do you want the NEXUS card?
-It’s okay to be honest and say you’re doing it because it’s a cheaper option than Global Entry, but you only intend on using it for admittance into the United States.
-If you’re truly going to enter both Canada and the U.S., you will want to explain your frequency of travel between the countries, how you usually get between them, and what your business is on either side.
+It’s okay to be honest and say you’re doing it because it’s a cheaper option than Global Entry, but you only intend on using it for admittance into the U.S. If you’re truly going to enter both Canada and the U.S., you will want to explain your frequency of travel between the countries, how you usually get between them, and what your business is on either side.

 - You’ll be asked to detail your line of work.
 This is important so customs officials know you’re not using the program to gain entry into either county to live or work illegally.
 This question won’t be too complex.